 - DO NOT drink alcoholic beverages. **

-- Using a humidifier at home will increase moisture of air in your home.
+- Using a humidifier at home will increase the moisture of the air in your home.

-- Stay hydrated, drink plenty of fluids throughout the day.
+- Stay hydrated, and drink plenty of fluids throughout the day.

 See your primary care provider if:

 - Your hoarseness lasts longer than 3 weeks.

 - You lose your voice for longer than 3 days.

 - You have pain or discomfort when swallowing or talking.

 - You feel a lump in your neck.